Chris Brown: 20202023: Breezy

-In January 2023, Brown surpassed Elvis Presley for the most RIAA gold-certified singles among all male vocalists in history, after previously passing Presley for the most Billboard Hot 100 entries among all male vocalists.
-In March 2023, Brown became the fifth artist in Billboards history to reach 10 No. 1s on Billboards R&B/Hip-Hop Airplay chart with his hit record Under the Influence.
-Additionally, Brown earned his 18th No. 1 on the Billboards Mainstream R&B/Hip-Hop Airplay chart with Under the Influence.
-Making him the artist with the third most No. 1s on the Mainstream R&B/Hip-Hop Airplay chart behind Drake and Lil Wayne in first and second, respectively.
-In April 2023, Brown co-headlined Rolling Loud Thailand in its inaugural year, alongside Travis Scott and Cardi B. On August 4, 2023, the single "How We Roll" in collaboration with Ciara was released.
-On August 27, 2023, Brown headlined a one off concert from Jamaica National Stadium, titled Chris Brown and Friends Live In Jamaica, as apart his 'Under the Influence Tour'.
+In January 2023, Brown surpassed Elvis Presley for the most RIAA gold-certified singles among male vocalists, after passing Presley for the most Billboard Hot 100 entries among male vocalists.
+In March, Brown became the fifth artist in Billboard history to reach 10 No. 1s on Billboards R&B/Hip-Hop Airplay chart with "Under the Influence".
+In April, Brown co-headlined Rolling Loud Thailand in its inaugural year, alongside Travis Scott and Cardi B. On August 4, the single "How We Roll" in collaboration with Ciara was released.
+On August 27, Brown headlined a concert from Jamaica National Stadium, titled Chris Brown and Friends Live In Jamaica, as apart from his 'Under the Influence Tour'.